Monster Hunter: World - Review

 20200927174401_1.jpg

 As you might have suspected, it takes too long to get to the point where it matters and it does so through some lame, cheap tricks.
-Part of the reason I stepped away from the game on the PS4 in the first place was because I wasn’t aware of the fact that the same monsters that I was hunting over and over to collect their gear for different loadouts were all just low-rank versions of the same monsters that I would be hunting later.
-After the first dozen quests, you’ve unlocked the ability to hunt a good variety of monsters, but it’s not until you reach a particular story quest where all those low rank monsters become higher rank versions.
+Part of the reason I stepped away from the game on the PS4 in the first place was that I wasn’t aware of the fact that the same monsters that I was hunting over and over to collect their gear for different load-outs were all just low-rank versions of the same monsters that I would be hunting later.
+After the first dozen quests, you’ve unlocked the ability to hunt a good variety of monsters, but it’s not until you reach a particular story quest that all those low-rank monsters become higher-rank versions.
 What’s the difference?
 They get a few new moves, they’re tougher…. oh and they render all the equipment you were getting for yourself completely obsolete.
 Essentially, the game makes all your grinding and efforts in the early sections nearly useless.
 You might get lots of craftable material while out on hunts, or you might get important research points and money to help you later on.
-All the weapons and armor you got, however, is immediately outdated and weak in comparison to the higher rank stuff.
+All the weapons and armor you got, however, are immediately outdated and weak in comparison to the higher rank stuff.
 And since all the monsters are practically the same, it felt like I just started the game over when I didn’t want to.

 In addition to that, now that I’ve gotten to the point where I am, it’s sort of happening again with the tempered monster stuff, but at least that feels more like progression in some way than the blanket switch that was flipped in the middle of the game.
 It’s difficult to convey why this whole thing sucked so much, but the point is that the game lets you grind and play it for a long time, encouraging you to collect parts and gear that will soon be worthless.
 Then, instead of giving you many new monsters to hunt, it gives you the same ones you’ve been hunting and a few more new ones.
 Rather than create new and interesting content after holding your hand for so long, they just basically said, “Now try the real thing,” when I thought I already had.
 It felt like a cop-out.
 I was annoyed enough to leave, but when I came back, I was ready to just get as far as I could as quickly as possible so it wasn’t a huge waste of time.